uniquetheo/theophilus-mercifield-portfolio/content/pages/info.md

     colors: colors-f
     backgroundSize: full
     text: >-
-      ## Hey I’m a developer.
-I was been born and raised in Accra, Ghana, and that’s
+      ## Hey I'm Theophilus, a developer.
+I was born and raised in Accra, Ghana, and that’s
       also where I’m based.
-I’m currently a free agent, ex-amalitech trainee, ex-wordpress freelancer on fiverr.
+I’m currently a free agent, ex-amalitech trainee, wordpress freelancer on fiverr.
 When I’m not coding, writing or watching a movie, I make music.
-I cook aswell, but I'm better at eating ;).
+I cook as well, but I'm better at eating ;).
     media:
       type: ImageBlock
-      url: /images/about.jpg
+      url: /images/me.JPEG
       altText: Hero image
     styles:
       self: